-NEAR 12 PM we were back at camp changing clothes - feeling good, fully amping.
+NEAR TWELVE p.m. we were back at camp changing clothes - feeling good, fully amping.

-Beyond our tents flowed hundreds of Gatherers in good cheer, sports fans on the march, pilgrims on the path to Mount Kailash, Shikoku, Varanasi - livers and lovers, dancers, on the Trance Zone surge.
+Beyond our tents hundreds of good-cheer Gatherers flowed, sports fans on the march, pilgrims on the path - Mount Kailash, Shikoku, Varanasi - livers and lovers, dancers, all on the Trance Zone surge.

-Beside me Joseph, Sam and Big Dan, towering over us at six foot nine; and us part of a much larger rugged-up snug mob: people in a multitude of beanies, jackets, and warm wool jerseys, some carrying umbrellas, some squatting down, news cameras present, clouds, steam; all just one huge homogenous yearn for that empty, emerald field out front.
+Beside me Joseph, Sam and Big Dan, towering over us at six foot nine; and us part of a much larger rugged-up snug mob: people in a multitude of beanies, jackets and warm wool jerseys, some carrying umbrellas, some squatting down, news cameras present, clouds, steam; all just one huge homogenous yearn towards that empty, emerald field out front.

-The rain down, still coming down, but tolerable, enjoyable even, the heavier drops chubby and cool on your face, the lighter ones forming into a fine mist.
+The rain down, still coming down, but tolerable, perhaps even enjoyable, the heavier drops chubby and cool on your face, the lighter ones misting into a fine spray.
+A novelty.
 I mean how often are you outside, outdoors, and uncovered in rain really?

-Besides, electricity was in the air, we were on the verge of a thousand years, and no wet in the world could quench our buoyant hearts, our barbarous fire at that time, in that place.
+Besides, electricity was in the air, we were on the verge of a thousand years, and no wet in the world could quench our fire, our barbarous souls at that time, in that place.